How To Get Joint Custody in Arizona - What is Joint Custody & Is Arizona A 50/50 Custody State?

 When parents cannot agree on a parenting-time schedule for equal or unequal joint custody, a judge typically chooses from whichever of the above schedules they feel is most appropriate for the family’s schedule and other circumstances.
 In the event that this could affect child support payments, one of our child support lawyers in Scottsdale could help assess your case.

 No family court decision has a greater impact on a family’s life than child custody.
 When it comes to crafting or choosing a parenting-time schedule, negotiating or undergoing mediation with a divorcing spouse or other biological parent for joint custody, it’s critical to have skilled legal counsel.
 At Arizona Law Group, our team of divorce lawyers near you in Scottsdale and around Phoenix understand the importance of this outcome in your case.
-Let us provide representation for you during your child custody case in Arizona.
+Let our custody lawyers provide representation for you during your case in Arizona.